bordercode/e101/content/services/Sesion3.md

 ![](/images/mexico.jpg)

+Cita del Oil report  2024 de la  **iea** (international energy agency.)
-After 2029, world oil supply is forecast to swing into contraction in line with a deceleration in oil demand growth due to, amongst other factors, the continued uptake of **EVs** and intensified efforts to substitute oil use in Middle East power generation.
+*After 2029, world oil supply is forecast to swing into contraction in line with a deceleration in oil demand growth due to, amongst other factors, the continued uptake of EVs and intensified efforts to substitute oil use in Middle East power generation.*

-The **United States** and **Canada** break fresh annual records throughout the sevenyear period.
-Qatar reaches its highest ever oil output in **2027** and then climbs further on the back of its LNG expansion.
+*The United States and Canada break fresh annual records throughout the sevenyear period.*
+*Qatar reaches its highest ever oil output in 2027 and then climbs further on the back of its LNG expansion*

-"By contrast, **Mexico** posts the single largest capacity loss of any producer in the world due to underinvestment."
+"By contrast, **Mexico** posts the single largest **capacity loss** of any producer in the world due to underinvestment."
 [Consulte el Oil Market Report.
 Full](https://drive.google.com/file/d/1yClSZqJii2MBIrRqMWMzHHoPXY9GfFhL/view?usp=sharing)

 **¿Quién o qué ha estado subiendo el precio del petróleo?**